mlund/jupyter-course/README.md

   - _or_ a Notebook presenting a text-book topic of choice and aimed at students.
     Here's some [inspiration](http://nbviewer.jupyter.org/github/demotu/BMC/blob/master/notebooks/Transformation2D.ipynb).

 2. A peer-review process where each student reviews and comments on _two_ other notebooks.
 The review should be based on the criteria listed below and for each point, include specific suggestions for improvements.
-Please email your review to the notebook creator before day 4 and CC the instructors.

-3. Notebook presentation to the class (day 4)
+3. Notebook presentation to the class (day 4).
+Maximum 10 minutes per participant and do include your answer to the referee reports.

 ### Notebook Requirements